 01 of 24

 Buying weights for exercise can be expensive.
-Instead, save two identical detergent bottles and fill them with water, kitty liter, or sand to use as weights in strength training.
+Instead, save two identical detergent bottles and fill them with water, kitty litter, or sand to use as weights in strength training.
 Choose a bottle with a good handle that fits your hand and is easy to grip.

-Scoop it Up
+Scoop It Up

 Weigh It Down